 Lead nurturing uses automated communication to help provide the information families need, when they most need it.
 Using lead nurturing helps you streamline your process without compromising individualized and personal messages.

 Nurturing requires more than just getting students to an open house or admissions event — although those have their place.
 From the information you gather in your initial inquiry along with further details captured by your team and documented in your CRM, you can schedule personalized follow-ups and plan events focused on what’s most important to prospective students.
+A student enrollment management system will make this outreach easy for your team.

 Personalized Follow-Ups May Include: